adamjaffeback/Hacker-News-Reader/README.md

 ### `npm run start:prod`

+1. Bundles the application for production using `react-scripts build`
+1. Builds the custom service worker
+1. Removes up Create React App's service worker
+1. Installs yarn's server package for simple static assets
-Bundles the application for production using `react-scripts build`, then starts a simple server with `serve -s build`.
-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+1. Starts the server with `serve -s build`
+1. Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm test`